 ScyNet itself is designed to function as a Decentralized Autonomous Organization (DAO) and is an initiative of another DAO — the Comrade Cooperative.

 Comrade is an autonomous digital cooperative, managed through members’ democratic consensus.
-Utilizing blockchain, we collaborate remotely, manage agreements, fund each other ideas and share the profits of our labour.
+Utilizing blockchain, we collaborate remotely, manage agreements, fund each other ideas, and share the profits of our labor.
 All of which as we see fair.
 To achieve all this, we use an open-source framework called Wetonomy.

 Join the community

 Want to learn more, get in touch, ask questions, ‘break’ the system, or get involved in any other way?
 We are building our cozy place on Discord, and you are always welcome to join.